webdataset/WebDataset.jl/README.md

-Exceptions in the multithreaded code are available here.
+Any exceptions in the multithreaded code are available here.

 ```julia